Tell Me That You Love Me, Junie Moon: Production

 Preminger acquired the screen rights to the Marjorie Kellogg novel in September 1968 prior to its October release and hired her to write a screenplay.
 In the book, Junie's whole face was scarred but this was changed to only one side for the film.
 Rehearsals for the film took place in June 1969, during which time Minnelli's mother, Judy Garland, died.
 Filming started in July 1969 at the Salem Hospital in Salem, Massachusetts.
 Filming continued until September 1969 in Massachusetts, including Hammond museum, also Naples, Florida and the following California locations: Sequoia National Park, Santa Monica Pier and the Kona Kai Club on Shelter Island, San Diego.

 The scene in the cemetery where Minnelli appeared nude was filmed at the Blue Hills Cemetery in Braintree, Massachusetts and resulted in a misdemeanor complaint from family members of those buried there.
-A "Liza Minnelli Bill" was introduced in Massachusetts the following year with a six month prison sentence and $1,000 fine for anyone shooting in cemeteries without permission.
+A "Liza Minnelli Bill" was introduced in Massachusetts the following year with a six-month prison sentence and $1,000 fine for anyone shooting in cemeteries without permission.

 The film was the debut of Ken Howard and Robert Moore and the first credited role for Wayne Tippit.

 Release

-The film premiered at the 1970 Cannes Film Festival on May 10, 1970.
-The film opened at the Beekman Theatre in New York City on July 1, 1970.
+The film premiered at the Cannes Film Festival on May 10, 1970, and opened at the Beekman Theatre in New York City on July 1.

-Home media

 Olive Films announced that it would release Tell Me That You Love Me, Junie Moon on DVD and Blu-ray for the first time on August 16, 2016.